 – Then, I took more cotton and dipped them in a solution of Epsom salts + water.
 I placed this on my weeping areas, and let them soak in all the water!

 – After pat drying the area, I applied a lotion moisturizer around the weeping areas where my skin was badly cracked.
 I also put a layer directly on the areas itself, to thoroughly hydrate the area.
 (My skin felt so good already!)

 – Finally, I got my 10 minutes of sunlight and then followed up again with more moisturizer as my skin was very cracked at the time.

 Doing the steps above, helped the weeping stop within DAYS.
 Which is why I wanted to share this with you!
-I lived over 8-years with weeping eczema, and it always makes me sad to see someone else suffering with it too.
-Especially when it’s not their fault, and just the fault of some silly bacteria!
+As someone who struggled with this for years, it makes me want to help others who might have it too.

 How do you deal with weeping eczema?
 Did these tips help you?
 Leave me a comment below!

 PS: Don't know where to start?
 Sign up to my free series The Clear Skin Plan !

 I’ve had staph aureus a number of times due to Tsw.
 Little did I know what you just mentioned but I was doing almost all things you said in your article.
 Whenever I saw crusting, I would clean the crust, pat dry and apply Manuka honey cream to help moisturize as well as kill the bacteria.
 I did this several times a day till eventually my oozing crusts went away.
 I still have lots of healing to do but for the most part my body has healed significantly with much of the advice I read from your blog.
 Thank you Christina for spreading awareness to others suffering with eczema.

 Oh thanks for the great tip with the Manuka honey cream!
 I think any water-based moisturizer would help as long as you avoid the cracking.
 Glad you liked the article! 🙂